erlang/erlide_kernel/README.md

-Erlang engine for source code indexing and manipulation, that can be used by code editors and IDES to provide advanced .
+Generic Erlang engine for source code indexing and manipulation, that can be used by code editors and IDES to provide advanced functionality.

 Different IDEs implement clients that use this kernel to do the real work.
-Currently, only an Eclipse client is implemented (see the [erlide_eclipse](https://github.com/erlide/erlide_eclipse) repository).
+Currently, only an Eclipse client is implemented (see the [erlide_eclipse](https://github.com/erlang/erlide_eclipse) repository).

 # Important note

 **The content of this repository is highly volatile at the moment**.
-I am working on stabilizing it (structure and release engineering) and will remove this notice when it is safe to use by third parties.
+I am working on stabilizing it (structure, release engineering, APIs) and I will remove this notice when it is safe to use by third parties.

 Initially, the content is the same as it was in the erlide repository.